duyvt6663/Defacement-detection-app/README.md

 # Defacement-detection-app
-Application that employs CNN to train on defaced/benign websites and recognize defacement
+Application that employs CNN to detect defacement.